A variational approach to a cumulative distribution function estimation problem under stochastic ambiguity: Existence and approximation

 In this section, we formulate our mathematical program tailored to address the constrained estimation problem under stochastic ambiguity.
 We present a sequence of discretized problems.
 Further, we furnish a convergence proof justifying the discretization scheme.

-In view of the close connection between the hypo-distance and the hat-distance (cf. Section~\ref{sec:notandbg}), we proceed by adopting the hat-distance as surrogate for the hypo-distance as it appears in constrained estimation problem under stochastic ambiguity.
+In view of the close connection between the hypo-distance and the hat-distance (cf. Section~\ref{sec:notandbg}), we proceed by adopting the hat-distance as a surrogate for the hypo-distance as it appears in constrained estimation problem under stochastic ambiguity.
+We also assume for the rest of the manuscript that $S$ is a compact set of $\reals^m$, and $\rho \geq 1$ is such that $S\subset \rho\ball$.
+Under this setting, bounds on hat-distance and $\rho$-distance are more tractable (see \cite[Prop.\,4.37]{rockafellar2009variational}).
 This leads to the problem statement: